cheekeet86/project-capstone/documents/part-03.md

 I performed preliminary analysis and created several charts for the datasets.
 Some charts include:

 - BMI Scatterplot (Weight vs Height)
-- Activity Level (e.g. high, sedentary) Distribution by participators
+- Activity Level (e.g. High, Sedentary) Distribution by participators
-- Steps Count by Day (for 1 participator in 1 week)
+- Steps Count by Day (for 1 participator in a Week)

 I concluded that the datasets were not suitable for to build a model predictor.
 Some reasons were:

 Missing Data:
 - Some participators only had 1 week of data for the 1st month.
-- Only 11 out of 35 participators had weight data.
+- Only 11 out of 35 participators had Weight data.
-- Only 50% of participators had heart-rate data.
+- Only 50% of participators had Heart-Rate data.

 Use-Case:
-- It will be difficult to classify the participator id due to missing data.
+- It will be difficult to classify Participator Id due to missing data.
 - Needed a better use-case with more practical application.
-- The datasets were more appropriate more individual fitness review than building a classification model.
+- The datasets were more appropriate for individual fitness review than building a classification model.

 Juypter Notebook: